svm-zhang/mhcflow/README.md

 ## License

-- `polysolver-mod` respects all LICENSE requirement imposed by the original `Polysolver` software and the Broad Institute.
+- `polysolver-mod` respects all LICENSE requirement imposed by the original `Polysolver` software, and is licensed under GPL-3.
-- I am inquiring licensing with the original authors of `Polysolver`, and will update it at a later point.
-Meanwhile, `polysolver-mod` is free to use and to be modified for all non-commercial parties.

 ## Disclaimer

 - I, by no means, intend to overtake the origianl idea and implementation of `Polysolver` algorithm.
-- This repo does not distribute `Polysolver` software, as well as all its dependencies such as `Novoalign` under commercial licenses.
+- This repo does not distribute `Polysolver` software, as well as all its dependencies such as `novoalign` and `novoindex` under commercial licenses.
 - `polysolver-mod` re-engineered only the HLA typing algorithm.
 All other tools in the `Polysolver` suite was not modified and included in this repo.
 - `polysolver-mod` does not necessarily produce identical result as `Polysolver` on typing HLA class I alleles.
 - Please interpret result at your own discretion when using `polysolver-mod`. [`hla_benchmark`](https://github.com/svm-zhang/hla_benchmark) repo provides fundamental assessment of `polysolver-mod` using 1000 genome data on HLA-A, HLA-B, HLA-C, HLA-DQB1, and HLA-DRB1.